Familiarity with Slurm's Accounting web page is strongly recommended before use of this document.

 - Fairshare= Integer value used for determining priority.
 Essentially this is the amount of claim this association and it's children have to the above system.
 Can also be the string "parent", when used on a user this means that the parent association is used for fairshare.
 If Fairshare=parent is set on an account, that account's children will be effectively re-parented for fairshare calculations to the first parent of their parent that is not Fairshare=parent.
 Limits remain the same, only it's fairshare value is affected.

 - MaxJobs= The total number of jobs able to run at any given time for the given association.
 If this limit is reached new jobs will be queued but only allowed to run after previous jobs complete from the association.

 - MaxSubmitJobs= The maximum number of jobs able to be submitted to the system at any given time from the given association.
 If this limit is reached new submission requests will be denied until previous jobs complete from this association.

 - QOS= comma separated list of QOS's an association is able to run.

 QOS specific limits supported

-- MaxTRESPerUser= The maximum number of limited TRES a user can request (combo of all jobs running or pending).
+- MaxTRESPerUser= The maximum number of TRES a user can allocate at a given time.

 The MaxNodes and MaxWall options already exist in Slurm's configuration on a per-partition basis, but the above options provide the ability to impose limits on a per-user basis.
 The MaxJobs option provides an entirely new mechanism for Slurm to control the workload any individual may place on a cluster in order to achieve some balance between users.